-A geothermal well heat pump system simply transfers thermal energy (heat) from the ground or groundwater into the space being conditioned during the winter months and transfers excess heat from the structure back into the ground or groundwater in the summer months.
+Our team has experience with the drilling and installation of Wichita geothermal well heating and cooling systems.
+These wells work by simply transferring thermal energy (heat) from the ground or groundwater into the space being conditioned during the winter months and then transferring excess heat from the structure back into th-e ground or groundwater in the summer months.
 Because the temperature of the ground or groundwater remains fairly constant throughout the year, ranging from about 45-50 degrees F in northern latitudes to 70-80 degrees F in the deep south, operating efficiencies are high year-round.

 The typical geothermal heat pump system consists of three main parts: